Psalm 138 – God’s Promise to Honor His Word and to Complete His Work

 ii.
 “Adversaries may be many, and malicious, and mighty; but our glorious Defender has only to stretch out his arm and their armies vanish.”
 (Spurgeon)

 c.
 The LORD will perfect that which concerns me: This was David’s confident declaration.
 He knew that God had a plan concerning him, and this God of greatness and goodness would absolutely perfect that plan.

 i.
 “This is the language of utmost confidence….
 The hope is based, not upon the determination of the singer, but upon Jehovah.”
 (Morgan)

 ii.
 This is another way of stating the great promise of Philippians 1:6: being confident of this very thing, that He who has begun a good work in you will complete it until the day of Jesus Christ.

 iii.
-David could think of the particular promise that God had made concerning him—that his descendants would rule forever, especially fulfilled in the Messiah (2 Samuel 7).
-The principle is true for every believer regarding the promise and course of life God has appointed for them.
+David could think of the particular promise (2 Samuel 7) that God had made concerning him – that his descendants would rule forever, especially fulfilled in the Messiah.
+The principle is true for every believer regarding the promise and course of life God has appointed for him.

 iv.
 Maclaren noted the connection between the phrases the LORD will perfect and Your mercy, O LORD, endures forever: “Because Jehovah’s lovingkindness endures forever, every man on whom His shaping Spirit has begun to work, or His grace in any form to bestow its gifts, may be sure that no exhaustion or change of these is possible.”